FRCTeam1073-TheForceTeam/netconsole.js/README.md

 #netconsole.js
 This is a port of NetConsole for the ni-cRio used in FIRST Robotics Competitions to node.js.
-This is cool because it's now super cross platform, and due to the event listeners of node.js.
+This is cool because it's now super cross platform

 ##Usage